XiugeChen/Password-Cracker/README.md

 Some (9744) of common passwords are provided from COMP30023, stored in "./resources/passwords/common_passwords.txt".

-When performing dictionary attack, password length has to be specified, the program will go through all frequently used passwords stored in common_passwords.text and also check all the substrings of each password that has the specific length.
+When performing dictionary attack, password length has to be specified as l, the program will go through all frequently used passwords stored in common_passwords.text that have length equal or greater than l.
+For password has length greater than l, check only the prefix (length l) of the password.

 2. **smart brute force attack**: